Seifert69/DikuMUD2/README.md

 # DikuMUD2
-DikuMUD II from 1997
+DikuMUD II (1997)
 ------------
+This is the source of the never before released DikuMUD II.
+The source code is released under LGPL (only) and originates from a running version from December 1997.

 Check out history and notes on www.dikumud.com

-March 3, 2020
+March 3, 2020:
-It works.
+  *  It works.
 But not completely done.
 Waiting for Makefile from Ken Perry regarding PP.

-I've run into a number of bugs that were there for 5-7 years and never before caused issues.
+  * I've run into a number of bugs that were there for 5-7 years and never before caused issues.
 That's quite normal in my experience with radically new enviroments.
 So dont be suprised if there's a crash bug here or there.
 I'll try to help if I can.

-Back when this version was retired it was quite stable.
+  * Back when this version was retired it was quite stable.

-It may be that the Perry brothers release Diku III (Valhalla MUD) under LGPL too.
+  * It may be that the Perry brothers release Diku III (Valhalla MUD) under LGPL too.

 -----------
 February 2020, Michael Seifert